Fortnite season 7 gets snowy, adds planes and a new creative mode

 Take to the skies

 To make it a little easier to travel across the larger map, Epic Games has added a couple of new ways to travel with Stormwing planes and Ziplines.
-The planes can only be found at a few locations and they're mostly in the snowy areas.
-You'll find the most planes at a new location called Frosty Flights, which has a couple of airplane hangers along with a runway.
+The planes can be found scattered around the map, but there are only a couple of airstrips.
+You'll find the most planes at a new location called Frosty Flights, which has a couple of airplane hangers along with a long airstrip.
 Flying takes a little practice, but once you get the hang of it, it's easy to control with the left control stick and you even have a button to fire a mounted machine gun for when you get into a dogfight with other players.

 The new Ziplines have been added all over the map almost wherever there are mountains.
 You can travel both up and down Ziplines simply by jumping onto one and you'll start moving automatically.
 Both of the new ways to travel will be a big twist to Fortnite's usual battle royale gameplay, and I'll be interested to see how they affect the game as the season goes on.